dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.3.4
+- Fixed the calculation of the weight of files in the temp folder

 # Version 1.4.3.3
 - The program no longer closes if some kind of "protection" prevents cleaning
 - Fixed updating the list if you didn't select